eligosource/eventsourced/README.md

       }
     }

-The `OrderProcessor` uses a message `emitter` to send `CreditCardValidationRequested` events to `CreditCardValidator` via the named `"validation requests"` channel.
-The `forwardEvent` method not only sends these event but also forwards the initial [sender reference](#sender-references).
+The `OrderProcessor` uses a message `emitter` to send `CreditCardValidationRequested` events to `CreditCardValidator` via the named `"validation_requests"` channel.
+The `forwardEvent` method not only sends the event but also forwards the initial [sender reference](#sender-references).
 Upon receiving a `CreditCardValidationRequested` event, the `CreditCardValidator` runs a credit card validation in the background and sends a `CreditCardValidated` event back to the `OrderProcessor`

     class CreditCardValidator(orderProcessor: ActorRef) extends Actor { this: Receiver =>
       def receive = {